 Best Paint Pens for Painting Rocks

-The color range for these paint markers is also huge.
+The color range for these paint markers is also pretty extensive.
 37 regular colors, as well as 6 fluorescent colors.
 Plus 8 metallic and 8 glitter colors.
-You can layer colors and mix colors, and the tips are washable and replaceable.
-There is really nothing I don’t love about them.
+You can layer, blend, and mix colors, and the tips are washable and replaceable.
+There is nothing I don’t love about them.

 Really, they’re that good.